Is your Scheme ready for Fast Track?

 You can also use it to test what would happen if you had a change in funding or strategy.

-You can read more about the Code in our Sixty Second Summary.
+You can read more about the Code in our Briefing Note.

 Begin by inputting information about your scheme using the three tabs below (and flex to see changes).

-This tool is designed to give a broad comparison of an individual scheme's strategy relative to The Pensions Regulator's (TPR) Fast Track based on TPR's December 2022 consultation document.
+This tool is designed to give a broad comparison of an individual scheme's strategy relative to The Pensions Regulator's (TPR) Fast Track based on the Funding Code document that was laid before parliament on 29 July 2024.
 This tool does not constitute advice and must not be relied upon.
 By using this model, users implicitly agree that Hymans Robertson LLP are not to be liable in any way.

-We have parameterised the Fast Track tests based on TPR's consultation.
-There remains uncertainty about the parameters TPR will set for the final DB Funding Code.
-This tool is approximate and users should only use this tool as a possible indication of impact.
+This tool is approximate, and users should only use this tool as a possible indication of impact.
 Further detailed modelling will be required to fully assess how specific scheme plans compare.

 The scheme specific modelling uses a high-level approach, based on the characteristics of a typical scheme.
 The key assumptions in the model within this tool are: